-All information disclosed in the tables in this Remuneration Report will be audited by Deloitte (unless where it is stated that the information is not subject to audit).
+All information disclosed in the tables in this Remuneration Report will be audited by Deloitte.
 All other sections of the Remuneration Report will be reviewed by Deloitte to ensure that they are consistent with the financial statements.

 Arrangements for remuneration